-Ask us in writing to reconsider our initial decision.
+1 Ask us in writing to reconsider our initial decision.
 You must:

-- a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - e) Include your email address (optional for members), if you would like to receive our decision via email.
-Please note that by giving us your email, we may be able to provide our decision more quickly.
+a) Write to us within 6 months from the date of our decision; and b) Send your request to us at: SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms.